Carcassonne Is a Cassoulet in Stone Form: Eating Duck, Drinking Wine, and Surviving the Medieval Theme Park

 Hours: 08:00–22:00 daily

 I ended up here because I was hungry and it started raining.
-Sometimes that's how you find good places.
+Sometimes that is how you find good places.
 They have a proper vegetarian menu—rare in cassoulet country—including a vegan parmentier that I watched a woman at the next table devour with suspicious enthusiasm.
-My duck parmentier and crème brûlée were exactly what I needed.
+My duck parmentier and crème brûlée were exactly what I needed, and the total was under €20.

-Practical Tips for Eating in Carcassonne
+Practical Logistics: Eating and Drinking in Carcassonne

-Last updated: February 2026.
+Last updated: May 2026.
 Prices and hours subject to change—always check ahead, especially in winter when many restaurants reduce hours or close entirely.